Strengthening global defense: Australia and U.S. Space Force deepen partnership

+In a world where military operations increasingly rely on space-based technologies, collaboration between international allies has never been more vital.
+Two Australian defense personnel from the Royal Australian Navy and Royal Australian Air Force are playing pivotal roles in fostering this relationship by attending the Transmission Controller Initial Qualification Training course at Fort Detrick and Fort George G. Meade, Maryland.

-Members of the Royal Australian Navy and Air Force pose for a graduation photo at Fort George G. Meade, Maryland, Sept.
-13, 2024.
-These members were chosen to attend the Transmission Controller Initial Qualification Training course, instructed by Space Delta 8’s 8th Combat Training Squadron Detachment 1.
-This course teaches students the fundamentals of Wideband Satellite Communications transmission monitoring, terminal control, and satellite command and telemetry.
-(Courtesy photo)
+The Transmission Controller Initial Qualification Training is an 86-day course instructed by Space Delta 8’s 8th Combat Training Squadron Detachment 1.
+This course teaches Guardians the fundamentals of Wideband Satellite Communications transmission monitoring, terminal control, and satellite command and telemetry, which qualifies them to become transmission controllers at the 53rd Space Operations Squadron Wideband SATCOM Operations Center.
+In this position, they interface with wideband users to ensure they have access to allocated services, monitor power level and bandwidth for ongoing missions, and identify and characterize electromagnetic interferences to protect the satellite vehicle and users.

+Royal Australian Navy Petty Officer 2nd Class Lauren McAuliffe, a Communications and Information System specialist, reflected on the evolving role of space technology in modern defense.
+Initially motivated to join the Royal Australian Navy by a desire to travel and serve her country, she now finds herself at the cutting edge of satellite communications.

+“I currently work for the Navy Employment Category Development Branch.
+My role is to make sure our people are appropriately trained and experienced to do our job now and in the future,” McAuliffe said.

 |Date Taken: